Where to do research in Monroe County

 - Ellis Library and Reference Center , 3700 South Custer Rd, Monroe, MI 48161-9716- Ellis is now an LDS affiliate.
-LDS films can be ordered through their website and viewed in the library.an
+LDS films can be ordered through their website and viewed in the library.

-- Library of Michigan, 702 W. Kalamazoo Street, Lansing, MI- now open the 2nd Saturday of each month!
+- Library of Michigan, 702 W. Kalamazoo Street, Lansing, MI- The library reopened with normal hours on Sept 7th.

 - Allen County Public Library, second largest genealogical collection in the United States

 - WorldCat, World's Largest Library Catalog!

 - List of some of the genealogical resources available in the library, museum and GSMC archives